huandu/hubot-exit/README.md

 # Hubot Exit #

-`hubot-exit` is a simply script to log 'exit' and 'uncaughtException' event emitted by `process`.
+`hubot-exit` is a simple hubot script to log 'exit' and 'uncaughtException' event emitted by `process`.

 ## Usage ##